 Go bigger and bolder on your next ride with the best electric mountain bike for your money.
-We’ve reviewed and compared beginner-friendly budget bikes to high-end models from popular brands such as Trek, Rambo, Ecotric and Santa Cruz Bicycles to give you a wide range of options.
+We’ve reviewed and compared beginner-friendly bikes and high-end models from popular brands such as Trek, Rambo, Ecotric and Santa Cruz Bicycles to give you a wide range of options.

 Looking for a women-specific mountain bike?
 Check out our best mountain bikes for women.